-Assume a program running on a CPU.
-How does it interact with the outside world?
+- Assume a program running on a CPU.
+How does it interact with the outside world? - Need I/O interface for Keyboards, Network, Mouse, Screen, etc. - Connect to many types of devices - Control these devices, respond to them, and transfer data - Present them to user programs so they are useful

 Operating System

-Need I/O interface for Keyboards, Network, Mouse, Screen, etc.

-Connect to many types of devices

-Control these devices, respond to them, and transfer data

-Present them to user programs so they are useful

-SCSI Bus

-cmd reg.

-Proc

-Mem